Highlights of All Virtual CES 2021 Day 4

 JBL has announced Bar 5.0 MultiBeam which is only $400.
 On the other side, LG also announced six separate soundbars for an undisclosed price.
 Panasonic debuted with a Final Fantasy-themed Sound Slayer soundbar developed with FF studio Square Enix.

-As wearables were a big part of CES 2021, Vuzix introduced smart glasses, Amazfit introduced Amazfit GTR 2e and Amazfit GTS 2e smartwatches, OnePlus introduced fitness band, Honor introduced its Band 6, and Fossil announced the new Fossil Gen 5 LTE Touchscreen Smartwatch.
+As wearables were a big part of CES 2021, Vuzix introduced smart glasses, Amazfit introduced Amazfit GTR 2e and Amazfit GTS 2e smartwatches, OnePlus introduced a fitness band, Honor introduced its Band 6, and Fossil announced the new Fossil Gen 5 LTE Touchscreen Smartwatch.